ducksboard/libsaas/doc/unicode.rst

 As defined in the standards, URLs are ASCII-only.
 Characters from outside of ASCII should be encoded using so-called percent encoding.
 Encoding schemes, such as UTF-8 or ISO-8859-2 are mostly outside of the scope of HTTP.
-That is why libsaas coerces all parameters to byte strings and handles the percent quoting for you.
+Libsaas tries to be flexible in what it accepts as user input and handles encoding and percent quoting automatically for you.

-When you pass a text parameter to a libsaas method, it will be coerced to bytes before percent-encoding, and UTF-8 will be used as the encoding.
+When you pass a string parameter to a libsaas method, it will be coerced to bytes before percent-encoding, and UTF-8 will be used as the encoding.
 This means that in Python 2 parameters of the `str` type will be used as-is and `unicode` parameters will be encoded according to UTF-8.
 In Python 3 `str` parameters will be UTF-8 encoded and `bytes` will be used as-is.

-If you need to send characters outside of ASCII in different encoding than UTF-8, encode them before handing the bytes off to libsaas.
+If you need to send characters outside of ASCII in different encoding than UTF-8, encode them yourself and handing the bytes off to libsaas.

 Data returned from libsaas methods might have different encoding, depending on the method it question.
 For most API using JSON it will be Unicode, because the